charisnwaititu/cs178-flask-app/README.md

 <!-- List any AI tools you used (e.g., ChatGPT) and briefly describe what you used them for.
 Per course policy, AI use is allowed but must be cited in code comments and noted here. -->
 I used ChatGPT mostly to debug the functions related to the add and delete user.
 This was because I originally had a sort key and was trying to make it work.
 I finally decided to delete the original table and the sort key.
 I used ChatGPT to check my logic (like if the user already had a favorite country, they couldn't enter a value again)
+I also used ChatGPT to check my functions and improve them with try and except, specifically `add_country` and `delete_user`